kazurayam/materialstore/docs/index.md

         -   <a href="#filetype" id="toc-filetype">FileType</a>
         -   <a href="#metadata" id="toc-metadata">Metadata</a>
         -   <a href="#types-of-objects-to-write" id="toc-types-of-objects-to-write">Types of objects to write</a>
-    -   <a href="#test2-write-an-image-with-metadata-source-url" id="toc-test2-write-an-image-with-metadata-source-url">Test2: Write an image with Metadata (source URL)</a>
+    -   <a href="#second-sample-write-an-image-with-metadata-source-url" id="toc-second-sample-write-an-image-with-metadata-source-url">Second sample: write an image with Metadata (source URL)</a>
         -   <a href="#t2metadatatest" id="toc-t2metadatatest">T2MetadataTest</a>
+            -   <a href="#metadata-based-on-url-manually-created-metadata" id="toc-metadata-based-on-url-manually-created-metadata">Metadata based on URL &amp; manually created Metadata</a>

 -   [API javadoc](https://kazurayam.github.io/materialstore/api/index.html)